plausible/docs/docs/events-api.md

 Domain name of the site in Plausible

 :::note
 This is the domain name you used when you added your site to your Plausible account.
-It doesn't actually need to be a domain name so for example when adding your mobile app to Plausible you can add the mobile app name in the domain name field
+It doesn't need to be an actual domain name, so when adding your mobile app to Plausible, you could insert the mobile app name in the domain name field
 :::
 <hr / >